manjul-mayank/Decision-Tree-Classifier-for-Fraud-Detection/README.md

 # 🧠 AI Salary Prediction Project

-This repository includes implementations of **Naive Bayes** and **Decision Tree** classifiers for predicting whether an individual earns more or less than \$50K/year based on U.S. Census data.
+This repository includes implementations of **Decision Tree** classifier for predicting whether an individual earns more or less than \$50K/year based on U.S. Census data.

 ---